The Chu construction for complete atomistic coatomistic lattices: The category

 We end this section by recalling the relation between irreducible complete DAC-lattices and lattices of closed subspaces of vector spaces.

-\begin{definition}[see \cite{Maeda/Maeda:handbook}, Definition 33.1] Let $E$ be a left vector space (respectively $F$ a right vector space) over a division ring $\mathbb{K}$.
-Then $(E,F)$ is called a {\it pair of dual spaces} if there exists a non-degenerate bilinear map $f:E\t F\rightarrow\mathbb{K}$.
+\begin{definition}[see \cite{Maeda/Maeda:handbook}, Definition 33.1] Let $E$ be a left vector space (respectively $F$ a right vector space) over a division ring $\mathbb{K}$ and $f:E\times F\rightarrow\mathbb{K}$ a non-degenerate bilinear map.
+Then $(E,F,f)$ is called a {\it pair of dual spaces}.
 For $A\subseteq E$, define

 and for $B\subseteq F$ define $B^\p$ similarly.
 Define

 ordered by set-inclusion.\end{definition}

 \begin{theorem}[see \cite{Maeda/Maeda:handbook}, Theorem 33.4] Let $(E,F)$ be a pair of dual spaces.
 Then $\l_F(E)$ is an irreducible complete DAC-lattice. \end{theorem}